 4.3 How support to women entrepreneurs in the informal sector enhances their business

 In this section, descriptive statistics are given showing the nature of support that the informal women entrepreneurs receive is given.
-The statistics are based on the questionnaire that was administered to the 60 sampled participants.
+The statistics are based on the questionnaire that was administered to the 60 sampled respondents .
 In addition to the descriptive statistics from the survey, quotations from the focus group discussions and interviews with the key informants are also shown.

 Significance of Support

+Source?

 Figure 4.
 Significance of Support

 The survey findings shown above are in agreement with what came from the qualitative side among the women entrepreneurs during the discussions on the significance of the support they receive.